-Regional Roads are primarily envisioned as providing routes for vehicles, pedestrians and cyclists through Keswick and across Georgina.
-Please refer to Figure 1 for a cross-section and plan of Regional Roads and the components that comprise the right-of-way.
+Regional Roads are primarily envisioned as providing routes for vehicles, pedestrians, and cyclists through Keswick and across Georgina.

-- Regional Roads, such as Woodbine Avenue, Old Homestead Road, and Ravenshoe Road are primarily designed to function as transportation corridors providing routes for vehicles, pedestrians, and cyclists through Keswick and across Georgina. - 2.
-Regional Roads are intended to accommodate large volumes of traffic and generally have a right-of-way-width of up to 36.0 metres. - Regional Roads will be designed to Regional standards and access to individual properties may be permitted although the number, design, and location of access points will be controlled.
+- Regional Roads, such as Woodbine Avenue, Old Homestead Road, and Ravenshoe Road are primarily designed to function as transportation corridors providing routes for vehicles, pedestrians, and cyclists through Keswick and across Georgina. - Regional Roads are intended to accommodate large volumes of traffic and generally have a right-of-way-width of up to 36.0 metres. - Regional Roads will be designed to Regional standards and access to individual properties may be permitted although the number, design, and location of access points will be controlled.